Sign up to our Newsletter

 Can I Get Into Law School With Other Majors?

-While we’ve suggested majors that can help you prepare for law school better, there is truly no perfect major you should pursue for law school!
-None of the majors listed here will guarantee you a spot in any law school or success in your legal studies.
+While the previously mentioned majors can help you prepare for law school, there is no perfect major for law school.
+None of the majors listed here guarantees a spot in any law school or success in your legal studies.

 So, rather than just pursuing a major simply because you think it’ll look best on your application, pursue a major you are genuinely passionate about.
 You should also take electives in different disciplines to explore your interests and expand your skill set!